 Avocados are one of the world’s greatest sources of heart-healthy monounsaturated fat, the type that can help raise HDL cholesterol while lowering LDL.
 Avocados also contain high levels of soluble fiber and stabilize blood sugar levels, in addition to supplying anti-inflammatory phytochemicals such as beta-sitosterol, glutathione and lutein.
 Besides making guacamole, get creative with these avocado recipes and add it to smoothies, salads, eggs or even desserts.

 As one of the world’s best sources of anti-inflammatory omega-3 fats, the nutrition of salmon is also valuable because it’s linked to lower rates of heart disease, cognitive disorders, depression and many other conditions.
 Other sources of omega-3 fatty acids include fatty fish like sardines, mackerel and herring.
-All can help raise good cholesterol while also supporting a healthy weight and better brain function.
+As some of the top foods that lower cholesterol, these fatty fish can also help raise good cholesterol levels while also supporting a healthy weight and better brain function.

 7. Gluten-Free Whole Grains/Ancient Grains

 One hundred percent whole grains are tied to better heart health, mostly because they are a great source of fiber.
 However, because gluten is a common sensitivity and can promote inflammation, I recommend focusing on gluten-free grains like quinoa, rolled oats, buckwheat and amaranth.
 These tend to be easier to digest, can be used in all the same ways as wheat or wheat flour, and provide plenty of nutrients, too.
-Oats, for example, contain a compound called beta-glucan, a substance that absorbs cholesterol.
+Oats, for example, contain a compound called beta-glucan, a substance that absorbs cholesterol to help enhance heart health.
+(7)

 8. Green Tea

-Green tea is considered the number-one beverage for anti-aging.
+Green tea is considered the number one beverage for anti-aging.
 Not only is it a rich source of cancer-fighting antioxidants, it’s also supportive for heart health since it prevents LDL cholesterol levels from rising.
 Epidemiological studies suggest that drinking green tea can help reduce atherosclerosis and risk of heart disease, lower blood pressure, reduce inflammation in arthritis cases, and also improve bone density and brain function.
+(8)

 9. Beans and Legumes